stormbeard/thesis/proposal/proposal.md

 Efraimidis and Spirakis proved that the resulting priority queue will contain a set of k elements whose probability of being included with the set is proportional to their weights.

+### Weighted Random Selection Alternatives

+I will also explore various ways to use the fitness values for very large sets of disks.
+For example, when it's not feasible to perform a linear or logarithmic selection from the set of disks, we can select 2 or 3 disks and choose the disk with the largest fitness value.
+This can be compared with the performance of the weighted sampling algorithms.

 Testing and Benchmarks
 ======================